 How do I post comments on my student teams' (projects') pages?

 Your students are excited to communicate with you!
 This platform allows you and your students to keep track of conversations by allowing users to comment directly on specific posts.
-Review the Project Notifications Guide for more information.
+Review the How to Access Projects guide for more information.

 How do I submit tickets with questions about the website?